ToxicK1dd/ToxicK1dd/README.md

 My responsibilities span across various aspects of software development, making every day a new adventure and a learning opportunity.\
 \
 I enjoy applying my skills to contribute to the growth and development of companies.\
-My proficiency lies in web development, where I am skilled in using technologies like ASP.NET/C#, React, TypeScript, HTML, and CSS.
+My proficiency lies in software development, where I am skilled in using technologies like ASP.NET/C#, React, TypeScript, HTML, and CSS.

 ## 📖 My history